rax-maas/blueflood/blueflood-dropwizard/README.md

 This creates an uber jar with everything BUT the com.rackspacecloud.blueflood.dw.* classes.
 That way, you can do dev work in your IDE, compile just those files and not have to rebuild the whole jar.
 It saves time.

+## More Loggers

+Dropwizard only ships with log appenders for FILE, CONSOLE and SYSLOG logging.

+We have added a few custom logging appenders that you are free to use.
+You just need to create configuration for them in your config.yaml and enable them from the command line.
+Just use these VM arguments:

+For airbrake reporting:  `-Dbf.logging.airbrake`

+For zeroMQ+logstash reporting: `-Dbf.logging.zmq-logstash`

+Sample configuration can be found in this module under `src/main/resources/example-ingest-config.yaml`

 ## Running

 I have included a handy configuration in src/main/resources/example-ingest-config.yaml